dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

  from .render import render
 ```

-now lets move to the the html template add this code to it
+now let's move to the HTML template add this code to it

 ```html
 <!--  mainFolder/templates/index.html -->